Struktal/Struktal/README.md

 ### Local setup
 - Clone the newly created repository onto your local machine.
-- Configure the `📄 composer.json` file according to your needs: Change the project's name, description and license, and add required dependencies.
+- Configure the `📄 composer.json` file according to your needs: Change the applications' name, description and license, and add required dependencies.
 If you don't have the Docker Compose plugin installed, but instead use `docker-compose`, you have to change the syntax of the `dev` command.
-- Configure `📄 project/config/app-config.php` according to your needs, except for secrets such as database credentials.
+- Configure `📄 src/config/app-config.php` according to your needs, except for secrets such as database credentials.
 They are treated in separate, non-tracked configuration files.
 - Configure `📄 secrets/config.secret.json.example` with the same values as in the previous step, so **don't** include secrets such as database credentials in this file as well.
 They are treated in the copies of this file, wich won't be tracked by git.
 - Copy `📄 secrets/config.secret.json.example` to `📄 secrets/config.secret.json` and configure it according to your needs.
 This file is ignored by the `.gitignore` file and therefore not included in the repository.
 You can also store secrets such as database credentials in this file.
-It's recommended to remove all fields that are already defined in `📄 project/config/app-config.php` and should not change from this file.
+It's recommended to remove all fields that are already defined in `📄 src/config/app-config.php` and should not change from this file.
-- Configure `📄 htdocs/deployment/deploy-config.json` according to your needs.
+- Configure `📄 public/deployment/deploy-config.json` according to your needs.
 - Commit and push the changes to the repository.

 ### Deployment setup - Docker